ChrisKlug/web-dev-workshop/labs/lab12/lab12.md

 }
 ```

-Now that you hava a "state object", you need to update the grain to use it.
+Now that you have a "state object", you need to update the grain to use it.

 The way that Orleans injects state, is that it injects an instance of `IPersistentState<T>`, where `T` is the type of the "state object" to use.
 In your case `ShoppingCartState`.
 Like this